A BRIEF

 as a berewic and part of the Manor of Edmonton.

-The site of the first South Mimms is likely to be where
+The site of the first South Mimms is likely to have been where

 |